 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?

-- Able and willing to undergo MRI scanning (no braces or other metal in the body, not claustrophobic and no history of head trauma with loss of consciousness)
+- Willing to undergo MRI scanning (no braces or other metal in the body, not claustrophobic and no history of head trauma with loss of consciousness)

-- Child participant has not already participated in the Brain Regulation of Emotions Study or the BEAM Study
+- Your child has not already participated in the Brain Regulation of Emotions Study or the BEAM Study

 WHAT PARTICIPANTS CAN EXPECT

 Participation involves psychiatric assessments, questionnaires, and MRI brain scans.
-Participants will also be asked to use the “Smiling Mind” mindfulness app for at least five minutes per day for four weeks and to take part in a video chat.
-After the use of the app for four weeks, your child will be asked to have an additional MRI.
+During a 1–2 hour initial baseline visit, your child will be asked to answer questions and the researchers will confirm that a parent or sibling has the diagnosis of bipolar disorder.
+Your child will also be asked to undergo two MRI brain scans as well as to use the “Smiling Mind” mindfulness app for at least five minutes per day for four weeks.
 During a two-month follow-up appointment, you and your child will complete additional questionnaires.

 MEET THE RESEARCHER